 - In a large resealable plastic bag, combine 3 tablespoons oil, 1 tablespoon shallots, 1/4 teaspoon salt and 1/8 teaspoon pepper.
-Add tuna steaks.
+Cut tuna steaks into quarters; add to bag.
 Seal and turn to coat; marinate for 10 minutes.

 - Meanwhile, for dressing, combine the vinegar, mustard, sugar, and remaining shallots, salt and pepper in a small bowl; slowly whisk in remaining oil.
 Set aside.

-- Drain and discard marinade.
-In a large nonstick skillet, cook tuna over medium heat for 3-5 minutes on each side for medium-rare or until slightly pink in the center.
+- Drain and discard marinade from tuna.
+In a large nonstick skillet, cook tuna over medium heat for 4-5 minutes on each side or until fish flakes easily with a fork.

 - On individual salad plates, arrange the greens, asparagus and tomatoes.
-Cut tuna into bite-size pieces; add to salads.
-Drizzle salads with dressing.
+Top with flaked tuna; drizzle with dressing.
 Sprinkle with chives.
 Yield: 4 servings.

 Originally published as Dressed-Up Tuna Salad in Country Woman April/May 2008, p32